Allied Control Council: After the breakdown

 The Allied Control Council met once again on 3 September 1971, leading to the Four Power Agreement on Berlin.
 During the talks for unification of Germany in late 1989, it was decided to convene the ACC again as a forum for solving the issue of Allied rights and privileges in Germany.

 Germany remained under nominal military occupation until 15 March 1991, when the final ratification of the Treaty on the Final Settlement with Respect to Germany (signed on 12 September 1990) was lodged with the German Government.
 This, as the final peace treaty signed by the four powers and the two German states, formally restored full sovereignty to a reunified Germany.
-With the ACC's giving up its power in Germany and Germany's becoming a completely independent and reunited country, the ACC officially dissolved.
+With the ACC giving up its power in Germany and Germany becoming a completely independent and reunited country, the ACC officially dissolved.

-The council had held its final meeting on 2 October 1990, on the eve of the reunification of Germany, when it promulgated the formal documents—already agreed in advance—that authorised the inclusion of the city of Berlin in the German reunification.
+The council had held its final meeting on 2 October 1990, on the eve of the reunification of Germany, when it promulgated the formal documents — already agreed in advance — that authorised the inclusion of the city of Berlin in the German reunification.
 This was necessary because, until then, West Berlin was legally not a part of the Federal Republic of Germany, although it was administered by it.
-But with the allied Sovereignty Declaration (Souveränitätserklärung) agreed in the council, the Federal Republic was allowed to assume legal control of Berlin at the moment of German reunification (although the withdrawal of the Allied military presence had to wait until 1994, in accordance with the timeframe provided by the Treaty on the Final Settlement with Respect to Germany).
+But with the Allied Sovereignty Declaration (Souveränitätserklärung) agreed in the council, the Federal Republic was allowed to assume legal control of Berlin at the moment of German reunification (although the withdrawal of the Allied military presence had to wait until 1994, in accordance with the timeframe provided by the Treaty on the Final Settlement with Respect to Germany).